streamnative/function-mesh-website/docs/functions/produce-function-log.md

 ## Produce logs for Pulsar functions

-This section describes how to produce logs for a Pulsar functions, follow these steps.
+This section describes how to produce logs for Pulsar functions.

 ### Produce logs for a Java function